simofleanta/Fern/README.md

 # Situation
 We needed to know more of what is happening with the business costs and sales revenues.
-The startup received a 800000 funding given  in installments.
+The startup received an 800000 funding given  in installments.
 The first is 500000 2018 and the rest in 2019 220000 and 80000.
-The purpose is to see how the costs are distributed in the startup, after funcding, where the money goes most and who is est paid.
+The purpose is to see how the costs are distributed in the startup, after funcding, where the money goes most and who is best paid.

 # Operational costs